-We may pursue acquisitions, joint ventures or other strategic transactions from time to time.
+We may pursue acquisitions, joint ventures or other strategic transactions from time to time, such as the Boeing insourcing transaction.
 We may face costs and risks arising from any such transactions, including integrating a new business into our business or managing a joint venture.
 These risks may include adverse legal, organizational and financial consequences, loss of key customers and distributors and diversion of management's time.